schwittlick/tripoly/README.md

 This is the project presentation pdf: [Tzconnect_hackathon_2021_Klodie_&_Marcel.pdf](Tzconnect_hackathon_2021_Klodie_&_Marcel.pdf)

 Each playing field represents a room.
 An AR experience as the asset of the NFT associated with that field.
 Maybe we can mint .USDZ and iPhone users can directly jump in the virtual world.
+These models are interactive.

 ### deployment